Michele-Zhu/Digital-Twin-Dataset/README.md

 - [License](#License)

 ## Overview
 This repository contains the datasets and processing used in the paper [Exploiting Age of Information in Network Digital Twins for AI-driven Real-Time Link Blockage Detection](https://arxiv.org/abs/2505.15519).
 The dataset can be downloaded at the following [link-TBD]().
-Due to previous agreements between our partners, we are unable to provide the full deep learning model implementation and resulting model weights.
+Due to previous agreements with our partners, we are unable to provide the full implementation of the deep learning model and the resulting model weights.

 ## Scenario
 ### Considered urban scenario